HomeArticle

 In 2025, the hottest term in the field of embodied intelligence was VLA (Visual-Language-Action Model).

-It became a consensus sweeping across the entire industry, a standard answer for embodied foundation models.
-In the past year, capital and computing power have poured into this track crazily.
-Basically, all major model manufacturers have been using this paradigm.
+It became a consensus sweeping across the entire industry and a standard answer for embodied foundation models.
+In the past year, capital and computing power have poured into this field crazily.
+Essentially, all major model companies have been using this paradigm.

 However, soon, the real physical world poured a bucket of cold water on all practitioners.
 Because VLA is very weak in physical action execution.

 It can understand extremely complex text instructions.
-But when the robotic arm really tries to grasp an object, it may not even do well in adjusting the wrist posture to avoid the obstruction of the cup handle, let alone perform actions involving complex physical deformations such as untying shoelaces.
+But when the robotic arm actually tries to grasp an object, it may not even be able to adjust the wrist posture to avoid the obstruction of the cup handle, let alone perform actions involving complex physical deformations such as untying shoelaces.

-Another fatal pain point of VLA is generalization.
-Originally, the reason why people update models is to avoid programming for each special environment, emphasizing the generalization ability of large models.
-But now, VLA basically cannot generalize any actions beyond the training - specified environment, and it can't even perform tasks in environments similar to the training environment.
+Another fatal flaw of VLA is generalization.
+Originally, the reason why people updated models was to avoid programming for each special environment, emphasizing the generalization ability of large models.
+However, currently, VLA can hardly generalize any actions beyond the training - specified environment, and it can't even perform tasks in environments similar to the training environment.

 The entire industry attributes the inability to generalize to the lack of data.
 Big companies have begun to invest billions of dollars to collect data in various ways, trying to fill the common - sense gap of VLA with a large number of simulated demonstrations.

-However, in early 2026, NVIDIA published two papers, "DreamZero: World Action Models are Zero - shot Policies" and "DreamDojo: A Generalist Robot World Model from Large - Scale Human Videos", constructing a brand - new paradigm for the basic model of embodied intelligence and breaking the deadlock of data involution.
+However, in early 2026, NVIDIA published two papers, "DreamZero: World Action Models are Zero - shot Policies" and "DreamDojo: A Generalist Robot World Model from Large - Scale Human Videos", constructing a brand - new paradigm for embodied intelligence foundation models and breaking the deadlock of data involution.

 Together, they present the possibility of an embodied model that can learn entirely from videos and generalize to perform different tasks in a zero - shot manner.